-Perhaps you’re still on the fence about doing a blitzkrieg of promotions for the holiday season.
+Perhaps you’re still on the fence about doing a blitzkrieg of holiday promotions.

 In that case, take a look at this chart:

-That’s the total consumer spending on all holidays in the US in 2014.
-The winter holiday season alone accounted for $602.1B of this $750B pie.
+That’s the total consumer spending during all holidays in the US in 2014.
+The winter holiday promotions alone accounted for $602.1B of this $750B pie.
 In fact, the National Retail Federation estimates that these two months make up nearly 30% of a retailer’s annual sales.